Sanghyeon16/ReinforcementLearningProject/README.md

 It will save the video of testing in the directory defined in `--save-dir`

 ### Environment names
-We implemented three environments for our humanoid to learn.
+We implemented five environments for our humanoid to learn.

 * OurHumanoidStand-v0
 * OurHumanoidHold-v0
 * OurHumanoidThrow-v0
+* OurHumanoidStandToHold-v0
+* OurHumanoidHoldToThrow-v0

 ### Options for training
 |Options | Descriptions |